Ecofascism: 2020s

+Criticism

 The deep ecologic activist and "left biocentrism" advocate David Orton stated in 2000 that the term is pejorative in nature and it has "social ecology roots, against the deep ecology movement and its supporters plus, more generally, the environmental movement.
 Thus, 'ecofascist' and 'ecofascism', are used not to enlighten but to smear."
-Orton argued that "it is a strange term/concept to really have any conceptual validity" as there has not "yet been a country that has had an "eco-fascist" government or, to my knowledge, a political organization which has declared itself publicly as organized on an ecofascist basis."
+Orton argued that "it is a strange term/concept to really have any conceptual validity" as there has not "yet been a country that has had an "eco-fascist" government or, to my knowledge, a political organisation which has declared itself publicly as organised on an ecofascist basis."

 Accusations of ecofascism have often been made but are usually strenuously denied.
 Left wing critiques view ecofascism as an assault on human rights, as in social ecologist Murray Bookchin's use of the term.